pattlebass/pattlebass.github.io/README.md

 ## Welcome to PattleBass's GitHub Page

-Here I will post updates to the projects I'm working on.
+Here I will post updates on the projects I'm working on.

 ## [MusicDJ](https://pattlebass.github.io/Music-DJ/)